Compliance Assessment Service API Documentation

 Authentication

-To use the Compliance Assessnent Service, you must authenticate your application using OAuth2.
+To use the Compliance Assessment Service, you must authenticate your application using OAuth2.
 The API uses short-lived access tokens to authorize requests.
 This section describes how to obtain these tokens securely using our identity provider.

 Obtaining an Access Token